nirakaramishra-cse/Advanced-Web-Application-Security-Scanner-CLI-Web-UI-/README.md

 ---

-# 🤝 Contributing to Advanced Web Application Security Scanner
+# 🤝 Contributing to this

-We welcome contributions! 👏
+We welcome contributions!
 This project is built to help students and beginners learn web application security through hands-on scanning tools.

 - Fork the repo